 For inflating gravel tires, a larger portable pump would be ideal such as the Lezyne Micro Floor Drive or the Topeak Road Morph G Mini that feature a built-in gauge, fold-out feet and a handle to make inflation similar to using a floor pump.
 There's always a place to store things inside the Transfer Case.

-For disc brakes and nice to haves:
+Traveling with disc brakes and nice to have items

 Centerlock lockring removal tool (for disc brake rotors) - Should you remove your brake rotors for travel?
 I recommend it, especially if your rotors are Centerlock which take just seconds to remove.